yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/install-yugabyte-platform/install-software/installer.md

 {{< note >}}

-Migrating from Replicated using YBA Installer is [Early Access](/preview/releases/versioning/#feature-availability).
+Migrating from Replicated using YBA Installer is in [Early Access](/preview/releases/versioning/#feature-availability).

 {{</note >}}